Maaak/rekapi/ext/to-css/README.md

   * name: Define a custom name for your animation.
 This becomes the class name targeted in the generated CSS selector, and also the name of the `@keyframes` rule that is generated.
-Note that this does not match the CSS class that is automatically added to the `Kapi.DOMActor` DOM element, so you will have to add that yourself.
+Note that this does not match the CSS class that is automatically added to the `Rekapi.DOMActor` DOM element, so you will have to add that yourself.